-ment, but the only metadata that can be automatically extracted by a typical document review platform is for the top (latest) email in the string.
-100 The top email metadata may not provide sufficient information to support the privilege claims for emails elsewhere in the string.
+One potential challenge to metadata privilege logs arises where email threads withheld in their entirety implicate multiple protections in different portions of the document, but the only metadata that can be automatically extracted by a typical document review platform is for the top (latest) email in the string.
+The top email metadata may not provide sufficient information to support the privilege claims for emails elsewhere in the string.
 If the requesting party raises a concern, the parties can confer so that the responding party can, for example, provide additional information about particular documents, which may include individualized descriptions to account for the separate privileges and subject matters within a document.
-101
+103

-Similarly, if using email thread suppression and logging only the top-line email, the direct involvement of an attorney in a suppressed email may not be reflected if metadata is used to generate and populate the privilege log.102 This leaves the requesting party wondering whether any attorney was involved at all.103 In these situations, parties may also need to provide identification of other legal personnel involved in the communication that are reflected solely in the earlier communications within the email chain; this field cannot be extracted from a document's innate metadata and would have to be manually populated.
+Similarly, if using email thread suppression and logging only the top-line email, the direct involvement of an attorney in a suppressed email may not be reflected if metadata is used to generate and populate the privilege log.104 This leaves the requesting party wondering whether any attorney was involved at all.105 In these situations, parties may also need to provide identification of other legal personnel involved in the communication that are reflected solely in the earlier communications within the email chain; this field cannot be extracted from a document's innate metadata and would have to be manually populated.